gregbkr/kubernetes-kargo-logging-monitoring/README.md

 **Bastion**

 An ubuntu vm where you will run kargo (which is ansible recipes in the background), and manage k8s with kubeclt.
 You need latest version of ansible.
+You need Netaddr too:

-Netaddr: pip install netaddr
+    pip install netaddr

 **Firewall**